sadansabo/deforestation-agent-dashboard/README.md

 readme_text = """
-# 🌍 Deforestation Agent Dashboard
+# 🌍 Deforestation Monitoring Agent

 An AI Agent for monitoring deforestation using NDVI analysis.
 Built for the Wokkathon Challenge.